equal8888/JSONtool/readme.md

 Again having hard time naming my projects. 😄

-GUI to type stuff and see it as a auto formatted JSON && Json+Base64 file format.
-Also can be previewed/seen on live-action inside the website
+Website to type stuff and see it as a auto formatted JSON && Json+Base64 file format.
+Also can be previewed/seen on live-action inside the website with the help of pythonflask.
 <br>
 <br>
 html data-->